Last Updated on October 16, 2023 by Matt Musico

 During this 357-plate-appearance sample, Judge slashed .298/.388/.689 with 36 homers, 78 RBI, and 73 runs scored.
 That’s a great year for many players, but that was just half of his 2022 performance.
 He didn’t hit fewer than 11 homers in any of those three months, either.

 But it’s not like his August performance was anything to scoff at.
 Although Judge didn’t get to double-digit homers, he came close (nine) while posting a 1.091 OPS.
-At the time of this initial writing, his September is off to another fruitful start.
-As we’ve seen throughout this walk down memory lane, the regular season’s final month tends to be a good one for Judge.
+And as we’ve seen throughout this walk down memory lane, the regular season’s final month tends to be a good one for Judge.
+That came true again, as the slugger finished the year with 11 homers and a 260 wRC+ down the stretch.
+Judge’s historic season helped power the Yankees to 254 team home runs, which is among the most all-time for a single season.